Cool stuff, candid thoughts and meager ramblings from our Founder. We hope you find something here that makes your chasm leap a little easier.

 Please feel free to send comments or questions to our Founder via our contact page.

 "I have never defined myself by my age.
 I have always just been me regardless of calendars and clocks.
-It's others who feel the need to point out my age as if that makes some kind of difference with who I am.
-That is their perception and only changes me if I let their perception seep into my reality.
+It's others who feel the need to point out my age as if that changes who I am.
+But I know their perception only changes me if I let it seep into my reality.
+I don't.
 My perception is that I am ageless.
 I was born yesterday.
 I live today.
 Tomorrow I will die.
-There's no real construct of time in that."
+There's no real construct of time."

 A Few Cool Items